csumbBigData/csumbBigData.github.io/_posts/2016-5-10-tools_wordcount.md

 *Mapper*

-The mapper will be used to filter, and sort the results, to return only the necessary information.
-It will extract the store name and total, and return a sorted list, separated by tabs.
+The mapper will be used to filter and sort the logs, to return only the necessary information.
+It will extract the store name and total, and return a list, separated by tabs.

     one_stop 8500
     one_stop 7500